learn-co-curriculum/wsl-setup/README.md

     user: your-postgres-username
     password: your-postgres-usernames-password
     ```
-- We can now test our database and rails iteroperability by first setting up some architecture in our app:
+- We can now test our database and rails interoperability by first setting up some architecture in our app:

     ```
     rails g scaffold Post title:string body:text